PacketParker/CordArr/README.md

 5. Input information into the newly created config.yaml file.
 6. Re-run the `code/bot.py` file.

-CordArr is built on Python and requires you to install all of the dependencies in the `requirements.txt` file.
-To do this, you can run the pip install command like `pip install -r requirements.txt`

-You must then fill out the `config.yaml` file with the necessary information.
-If the file does not exist already, run the bot once to generate the file.

 # Configuration
 ## BOT_INFO
 Field | Description